Device Manual

 Components

-- System Status LED — the illuminated paw print on the top face.
+- System status LED — the illuminated paw print on the top face.
 Reports boot, GPS, BLE, and fault states.
 Visible through the closed cover.

 - Power switch — on the front PCBA, accessible only with the cover removed.
-ON/OFF labelled in silkscreen.
+ON / OFF labelled in silkscreen.

 - USB-C port — on the top edge of the front PCBA, used for both charging and firmware updates.
 Cover must be removed to access it.